EthanEDev/reactjs-signup-form/README.md

 ## Contact

-If you have any questions, feel free to reach out to me via GitHub issues or at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, feel free to reach out to me via GitHub issues.